skishore23/fx/docs/README.md

 # Fx Framework Documentation

-Build production-ready AI agents with functional programming.
-Fx gives you the tools to create agents that actually work in the real world.
+Build AI agents with functional programming.
+Fx gives you the tools to create agents that work in the real world.

 ## 📚 Documentation Structure